jparrpearson/python-chinese-pinyin-translator/README.md

 ## Usage

-Translation can be applied to either a single file, all files in a directory (including nested directories).
+Translation can be applied to a single file or all files in a directory (including nested directories).
 By default it translates just the file name, but it can also translate the file contents, or both filename and contents.
+There is also an option to translate a given string.

 For example, to translate the file contents for a file named `test1.txt` in the `test` directory:
 ```